fatmasevinck/enetLTS/paper/paper.md

 # Example: Robust and Sparse Linear Regression

-Like many other packages, the esy way to use the package `enetLTS` is to install it directly from `CRAN`.
+Like many other packages, the easy way to use the package `enetLTS` is to install it directly from `CRAN`.

 ```R
 > # install and load package